 First, you need two pieces of material.
 As far as measurements, I made my first mistake here.
 30″ wide was perfect for my size 8 frame, but 30″ long (instead of my 36″) would have made for a better length.

 For the width you want it to reach from hip bone to hip bone and have plenty of fabric to gather.
-You want one fabric to be “pretty” and one to be a heavier weight fabric like muslin or duck cloth.
+You want one fabric to be a “pretty” cotton or linen and one to be a heavier-weight fabric like muslin or duck cloth.
 Cut both to your desired dimensions.
 Sew sides and bottom using 1/2″ seam allowance, but leave the top open.

-The next step I forgot to photograph, but I captured it in a picture for a later step.
+I forgot to photograph the next step, but I captured it in a picture for a later step.
 Basically, using the old-fashioned needle and thread, you want to do a wide running stitch along the top of your apron.

 With your iron (yes, I actually ironed), fold in the edges by 1/2″ and then fold in half and iron.
 If you are wise, you’ll take this opportunity to hem the raw edges, if not, you’ll join me in hand sewing at the end.